Over The Top – Jonathan Van Ness

 I use the Nike Plus app to keep track of my runs, distances, pace, etc. I really like the badges feature so there are always new goals to complete.
 It also lets you know every time you’ve broken your own record times/distances.

-(Everyone that knows me knows I’m really into NATURAL health supplements and prefer vegan when possible- so here’s what I use.)
+(Everyone who knows me knows I’m really into NATURAL health supplements and prefer vegan when possible- so here’s what I use.)

 (VEGAN, GF) My personal favorite energizing pre-run supplement: https://ommushrooms.com/product/energy